Hebe Tien: 2018–present: Departure from HIM and Time Will Tell

 At the 32nd Golden Melody Awards, her fifth studio album, Time Will Tell was nominated for 6 awards including Best Album in Mandarin, Music Video of the Year for the song "One, After Another" and Best Female Mandarin Singer.
 Tien won the Golden Melody Award for Best Female Mandarin Singer for the album.
 She also won several awards at the 18th Hito Music Awards for the same album, including Best Female Singer, Global Media Commendation Award, Top Ten Chinese Songs of the Year, 2020 Top 100 Singles, and the single "A Song For You" won the Best Composer award.

 On 24 February 2022, Tien held a press conference announcing the release of her new song "It is The Hour" as part of the LIVE IN LIFE series she started back in 2018 and released the music video the day after.
 She also announced the continuation of her concert tour One, After Another to be held at Kaohsiung Arena in May.
 40,000 tickets sold out within seconds.
 On 25 April, It was announced that the tour dates will be rescheduled to September due to the increasing local transmissions of the COVID-19 pandemic.
 On 10 June 2022, Tien released the music video for her song "One Week Friends" as the official soundtrack to the Chinese film of the same name, adapted from the Japanese manga series One Week Friends.

+On 18 August 2023, Tien released a new single "Glimpses of a Journey" after playing the song live on her second solo concert tour.

 YouTube views

-Her music videos have accumulated more than 658 million views on YouTube, and she is the Chinese-language female singer with the most views on the platform.
+Her music videos are among the most-viewed and have accumulated more than 658 million views on YouTube, and she is the Chinese-language female singer with the most views on the platform.
 Her music video "A Little Happiness" became the first Chinese-language music video to exceed 100 million views on YouTube.
 She was the second female singer in Asia to reach 100 million views on YouTube.